-- 3.1 Self sufficient as much as possible within economic "catchment" limitations.
-Reduce reliance on external sources by 56% so that 44% of the sub-catchment supply is from external sources (based on current 2009 demand). - Potable water to be used for drinking and cooking, non-potable for rest - Fixtures and appliances to be water efficient water conservation measures should not increase energy use e.g. a dishwasher that has reduced water use but increased energy use. - Existing houses to be retrofitted to reduce water consumption and to include dual pipe. - Onsite detention water to be utilized for reuse. - Community local harvest schemes e.g. use for public and school toilets Paddington Town Hall example. - Investigate use of local infrastructure where it exists. - Drinking fountains to be on every street corner, in pocket parks and at public transport and cycling stops.
-Fountain taps to be spring loaded to avoid wastage and vandalism
+- 3.1 Water supply for the area is self sufficient as much as possible within economic "catchment" limitations.
+Reduce reliance on external sources by 56% so that 44% of the sub-catchment supply is from external sources (based on current 2009 demand). - Use potable water for drinking and cooking, and non-potable for all other purposes. - Ensure fixtures and appliances are water efficient and that water conservation measures do not increase energy use (e.g., a dishwasher that has reduced water use but increased energy use). - Retrofit existing houses to reduce water consumption and to include dual pipe systems. - Reuse on-site detention water. - Develop community local harvest schemes (e.g., use for public and school toilets.
+Paddington Town Hall is an example) - Investigate use of local infrastructure where it exists. - Install drinking fountains on every street corner, in pocket parks and at public transport and cycling stops.
+Fountain taps to be spring loaded to avoid wastage and vandalism.